 The single choice field allows users to choose only one item from a list of options.

 - In the Layout section, choose whether your single choice field will show on one, two, or three columns.
-The choices can also be displayed inline.
+You can also display the choices inline.

 - Tick Clearable to allow your visitors to deselect the option they have chosen.